26 Presenting the Data

 If you have smaller than 10 observations in a group, it is more appropriate to use an individual value plot (equivalent to a scatterplot when one axis is a categorical variable) or a jitter plot.
 Having the raw data is important in these cases.

 Each of the plots in Figure 26.3 is reasonable.
 What makes them useful in addressing the research question is that in each plot, we can compare the degree to which the groups differ relative to the variability within a group.
 That is, we partition the variability.
-With each plot, we can say that one of the reasons the groups differ is because of exposure to different food types; however, this difference is extremely small relative to the fact that regardless of which food group you were exposed to, the variability in moral expectations with that group is quite large.
+With each plot, we can say that one of the reasons the groups differ is because of exposure to different food types; however, this difference is extremely small relative to the fact that regardless of which food group a participant was exposed to, the variability in moral expectations with that group is quite large.
 Since the predominant variability in the moral exposure is the variability within the groups, we would say there is no signal here.
 That is, the graphics do not indicate there is any evidence that the average moral expectation scores differ across food exposure groups.